Honeycrisp: Agriculture

 Honeycrisp apple flowers are self-sterile, so another apple variety must be nearby as a pollenizer in order to get fruit.
 Most other apple varieties will pollenize Honeycrisp, as will varieties of crabapple.
 Honeycrisp will not come true when grown from seed.
 Trees grown from the seeds of Honeycrisp apples will be hybrids of Honeycrisp and the pollenizer.

 Young trees typically have a lower density of large, well-colored fruit, while mature trees have higher fruit density of fruit with diminished size and color quality.
 Fruit density can be adjusted through removal of blossom clusters or young fruit to counteract the effect.
 Flesh firmness is also generally better with lower crop densities.
-Bitter pit disproportionately affects honeycrisps, typically 23% of the harvest is affected.
+But reducing crop density typically cuts yield in half.
+Moreover, due to its thin skin, a Honeycrisp apple might be pierced by the stalk of another.
+Stalks must be clipped by hand during harvest.
+Bitter pit, a consequence of calcium deficiency, disproportionately affects Honeycrisps; typically 23% of the harvest is affected.
+This condition could be resolved by spraying.
+Another major problem for farmers and distributors is that the Honeycrisp, unlike many other varieties, bruises easily and does not last long in (controlled-atmosphere) storage.
+A good Honeycrisp harvest offers a yield of 60%, which is low compared to other varieties.
+Honeycrisp apples not acceptable to the retail market are sold to companies producing apple juice, puree, or cider.

+In North America, the Honeycrisp is harvested in the middle of September, roughly at the same time as the Gala but before the Red Delicious.
+Due to its profitability, the Honeycrisp has also been cultivated in relatively warm regions, resulting in a drop in quality.